“I’m still in the flat, need to hoover before I leave.”

 I’d never heard about mince pies until I came to the UK.
-Around Christmastime, mince pies started hitting the stores.
+Just before Christmastime, mince pies started to hit the stores.
 Rows and rows of boxes with the pictures of the most delicious-looking pies.
-Hearing the name, and looking at the pictures, I imagined tasty savory pies with minced meat as the filling.
+Hearing the name and looking at the pictures, I imagined tasty savory pies with minced meat as the filling.

 Until now, I still don’t like mince pies.
 When H asked why, I said, “They taste of betrayal.”

 I think some of the most important things I’ve learned are: 1) Brits take their tea seriously, 2) biscuits and cookies are different here.
 If you don’t know where to start, biscuits are the crunchy ones and cookies are the soft ones.

 While we’re talking about food, I also want to point out that the differences between vegetable names can be interesting, but also confusing.
 Some of them (American – British English):